200percentmicky/chadmusic/docs/setup/cloning_the_bot.md

 !!! warning

-    It's not recommended to use the `develop` branch in production.
-There is a high chance that bugs will be present in this build.
+    It's not recommended to use the `develop` branch in production as bugs may be present.